-Headings Notes MAIN EVENTS OF THE • George Washington (1732-1799), as commander-in-chief of the Continental Army, faced an AMERICAN WAR OF INDEPENEDNECE uphill battle.
-His army was only one-quarter the size of the British Army, was poorly equipped and its soldiers had little-to-no military training and part-time. • The rebelling forces lost the first battle at Bunker Hill but managed to inflict heavy casualties on the British troops.
+Headings Notes Imain events of the American war of independence George Washington (1732-1799), as commander-in-chief of the Continental Army, faced an uphill battle.
+His army was only one-quarter the size of the British Army, was poorly equipped and its soldiers had little-to-no military training and part-time.
+The rebelling forces lost the first battle at Bunker Hill but managed to inflict heavy casualties on the British troops.
 The Continental Army captured cannons and rifles in their victory at the Battle of Boston.
-They lost in New York but gained two small victories at Princeton and Trenton. • General Howe's army of 18,000 men captured Philadelphia in 1777, landing a huge blow to the moral of the Americans.
-The Americans managed to defeat a smaller British force of 8,000 men at Saratoga later that year. • After Philadelphia, Washington and his11,000 men regrouped at Valley Forge during the Winter of 1777-1778.
+They lost in New York but gained two small victories at Princeton and Trenton.
+General Howe's army of 18,000 men captured Philadelphia in 1777, landing a huge blow to the moral of the Americans.
+The Americans managed to defeat a smaller British force of 8,000 men at Saratoga later that year.
+After Philadelphia, Washington and his11,000 men regrouped at Valley Forge during the Winter of 1777-1778.
 The men suffered great hardship and hunger in the freezing cold while disease killed many and other deserted.
 Washington won the loyalty of his men by staying with them.
-The Prussian Baron Von Steuben drilled the soldiers until they were as well trained and disciplined as any European army. • France, Spain and the Netherlands joined the war against the British in 1778, turning the tide of the war. • The decisive victory of the war came at the Battle of Yorktown in 1781 when 7,000 British soldiers under Lord Cornwallis were surrounded by and surrendered to 9,000 American and 5,000 French troops alongside the French fleet, marking the end of the war. • In 1783, Britain and its former colonies signed the Treaty of Paris which recognised the colonies as independent from the Empire.
-Keywords Summary George Washington George Washington and his part-time army faced a seemingly impossible task to defeat the Bunker Hill British Army.
-They lost their first battle at Bunker Hill but managed to inflict heavy casualties on Battle of Boston the British.
-At the Battle of Boston, they managed to capture cannons and rifles before gaining Princeton and Trenton two victories at Princeton and Trenton .
-Following the significant capture of Philadelphia by the Saratoga British General Howe, the rebels responded by a victory at Saratoga the same year.
-Washington Valley Forge and his men regrouped at Valley Forge during the Winter of 1777-1778 where they were trained Battle of Yorktown by Prussian soldier, Prussian Baron Von Steuben.
+The Prussian Baron Von Steuben drilled the soldiers until they were as well trained and disciplined as any European army.
+France, Spain and the Netherlands joined the war against the British in 1778, turning the tide of the war.
+The decisive victory of the war came at the Battle of Yorktown in 1781 when 7,000 British soldiers under Lord Cornwallis were surrounded by and surrendered to 9,000 American and 5,000 French troops alongside the French fleet, marking the end of the war.
+In 1783, Britain and its former colonies signed the Treaty of Paris which recognised the colonies as independent from the Empire.
+Keywords Summary George Washington Bunker Hill Battle of Boston Princeton and Trenton Saratoga Valley Forge Battle of Yorktown George Washington and his part-time army faced a seemingly impossible task to defeat the British Army.
+They lost their first battle at Bunker Hill but managed to inflict heavy casualties on the British.
+At the Battle of Boston , they managed to capture cannons and rifles before gaining two victories at Princeton and Trenton .
+Following the significant capture of Philadelphia by the British General Howe, the rebels responded by a victory at Saratoga the same year.
+Washington and his men regrouped at Valley Forge during the Winter of 1777-1778 where they were trained by Prussian soldier, Prussian Baron Von Steuben .
 The newly trained American army, aided by Lord Cornwallis France, Spain and the Netherlands, resulted in a decisive victory at the Battle of Yorktown (1781)